ixkael/ixkael.github.io/_pages/applicants.md

 # Information for prospective applicants
 <br/>
-For the projects and jobs below: _all educational backgrounds will be considered._
+For the projects below, _all scientific backgrounds will be considered._

-However, experience in scientific programming and data analysis (preferably in python) will be required.
-Knowledge in astronomy, cosmology, or theoretical physics will not be formally required but is obviously an advantage.
-Interest in statistics, machine learning, or general computational data analysis is strongly recommended too.
+However, most (if not all) of the projects I propose involve some analysis and modeling of astronomical data, with a focus on either cosmology or Galactic astrophysics.
+Therefore, some experience in scientific programming and data analysis is very strongly recommended (for example in python, which is currently the language of choice in astrophysics).
+No specific experience is required in astronomy, cosmology, or theoretical physics, or even statistics or machine learning.
+But some experience or interest in at least some of those fields is strongly recommended.

 Please also carefully read <a href="../expectations/"> this page</a> on what to expect when working with me.